stderr-enst/jobefficiency/episodes/05_performancereports.md

 What we're doing here:

 - Get a complete picture
-- Introduce missing metrics / definitions
+- Introduce missing metrics / definitions, and popular representations of data, e.g. Roofline
 - Relate to hardware on the same level of detail

 :::::::::::::::::::::::::::::::::::::